25 Genius Ways to Get a Healthy Lifestyle on a Budget

 Make DIY cleansers

-In today’s world, certain products are just cheaper online.
+It makes good financial sense to shop around for the best prices, and in today’s world, certain products are just cheaper online.
 “Amazon or Thrive Market are great places to find some healthy staples at a better price due to the merchants’ ability to source vendors,” says Romanski.

 Pass up packaged goods

 Ready-made packaged foods are tempting because of their convenience, but they can also hike up the cost of your grocery bill.
 “For example, you could make kale or beet chips, crackers, riced cauliflower, or even kombucha on your own—even if you aren’t someone who particularly likes cooking—at a fraction of the price of the trendy packaging,” says Romanski.
-At the very least, you can do simple tasks like peel and chop your own carrots instead of buying bags of minis.

 Connect with nature